nyyapar/Auonomous-Transpalet-Project/README.md

 ## Introduction

 The Autonomous Transpalet Project focuses on developing an autonomous system that can control a transpalet to perform various tasks in a simulated environment.
 The system utilizes the power of the PRM algorithm for global path planning and the DWA algorithm for local trajectory generation.
-By combining these algorithms, the transpalet can autonomously navigate its environment, pick up palets, and move them to desired locations.
+By combining these algorithms, the transpalet can autonomously navigate its environment, pick up pallets, and move them to desired locations.

 ## Installation